bilus/reforms/README.md

 # om-forms

-A Clojurescript library that lets you build beautiful forms with Om and Bootstrap 3 and (optionally) Font Awesome.
-The focus is on quickly building forms rather than making supporting every Bootstrap feature.
+A Clojurescript library that lets you build beautiful forms with [Om](https://github.com/omcljs/om) and [Bootstrap 3](http://getbootstrap.com/) and (optionally) [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
+It focuses on helping you quickly build forms rather than supporting every Bootstrap feature.

 I deliberately limit the functionality to the essentials.
 If you think something useful is missing though, please let me know.
 The library does not use Bootstrap JavaScript.